1D Literacy

 Reading ~ Daily practice - guided, independent, choral or partner reading with literature that is teacher chosen or student selected

-Daily 5 is the independent portion of literacy learning.
-The structure of the Daily 5 encourages students to take responsibility for their own reading and writing experiences.
-Teachers teach mini-lessons, and conference with students both individually and in small groups, then the children are expected to put these lessons into action.
-The 5 components of Daily 5 are: Read to Self, Read to Someone, Listen to Reading, Work on Writing, and Word Work.
-Realistically 1D students will do more of a Daily 3, but throughout the week each student will work on all of these components at some time.
+Reader's Workshop is a time dedicated to reading ~ students learn a variety of reading strategies, they explore different genres, they develop an understanding of concepts of print, and they share reading experiences with their classmates.
+The structure of Reader's Workshop encourages students to take responsibility for their own reading.
+Teachers teach mini-lessons, meet with students in small groups (guided reading). and periodically conference one-on-one with students.
+Children are then expected to put literacy lessons into action during their independent workshop time.
+The components of Reader's Workshop are: Read to Self, Read to Someone, Listen to Reading, and Word Work.
+Throughout the week each student will work on all of these components at some time.
 Read to Self is a daily expectation.
-To learn more about The Daily 5, you can check out this website: Daily 5

-The literacy CAFE menu provides a way to assess students participating in the Daily 5, and it uses the acronym CAFE to help children understand four important components of literacy learning.
+The literacy CAFE menu provides a way to assess students participating in Reader's Workshop, and it uses the acronym CAFE to help children understand four important components of literacy learning.
 The CAFE "menu" lists specific strategies to help children improve in each of the these 4 areas.

 C ~ Comprehension - I understand what I read.